brianpenrod/Project_Venezuelan_Network_Topology/README.md

 ## 1. Executive Summary
 This project applies **Graph Theory (NetworkX)** and **Forensic Data Analysis (Benford's Law)** to validate open-source intelligence regarding the command structure of the Venezuelan regime.

-[cite_start]Using the December 2025 testimony of Clíver Alcalá Cordones (Ret.
+Using the December 2025 testimony of Clíver Alcalá Cordones (Ret.
 Major General) as the primary dataset[cite: 128], this analysis quantifies "Command Authority" and tests for statistical anomalies in electoral data mechanisms.

 ## 2. Strategic Objectives
 * **Quantify Influence:** Move beyond static organizational charts to measure dynamic power using centrality algorithms.